TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storsimple/problemscopingques-cooling-module-or-battery-failure.md

 			"id": "battery_slot",
 			"order": 2,
 			"controlType": "dropdown",
-			"displayLabel": "Select the PCM in which the battery has failed or degraded", "watermarkText": "Choose an option",
+			"displayLabel": "Select the PCM in which the battery is failed or degraded", "watermarkText": "Choose an option",
 			"dropdownOptions": [{
 					"value": "PCM 0",